microsoft/InnerEye-DeepLearning/InnerEye-DataSelection/README.md

 ## Benchmark datasets:

 ### <ins>CIFAR10H</ins>
-The CIFAR10H dataset consists of samples taken from the CIFAR10 test set but all the samples have been labelled by multiple annotators.
-We use the CIFAR training set as our clean test set.
+The [CIFAR10H dataset](https://www.nature.com/articles/s41467-020-18946-z.pdf) consists of images taken from the original CIFAR10 test set, but all the images have been labelled by multiple annotators.
+We use the CIFAR10 training set as the clean test-set to evaluate our trained models.

 ### <ins>Noisy Chest-Xray</ins>
 The images released as part of the [Kaggle Challenge](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/), where originally released as part of the [NIH chest x-ray dataset](https://www.nih.gov/news-events/news-releases/nih-clinical-center-provides-one-largest-publicly-available-chest-x-ray-datasets-scientific-community).
 Before starting the competition, 30k images have been selected as the images for competitions.
 The labels for these images